Cloud-it-up! Using cloud services as your main data storage (Sync, Dropbox, Google, OneDrive)

 From a basic backup and access point of view, cloud systems achieve a great deal.
 I had previously used file synchronize tools for years to do a similar function.
 You still need to decide on the personal security level you need – and analyze if the cloud gets hacked what kind of exposure you have and if it is worth the risk.

 But, if you do go for cloud services, there are many to pick from.
-I currently use four cloud services at the same time: Dropbox Pro, OwnCloud, Microsoft’s OneDrive and Google Drive.
+I currently use four cloud services at the same time: Dropbox Pro, Sync, Microsoft’s OneDrive and Google Drive.

 Dropbox Pro is the best of the client-based ones and has easily the best software of the bunch.
 It is very responsive, handle’s renames and moves with ease, synchronizes multiple systems, and the paid version offers a staggering 2 TB of space.
 It can also hook into your cell phones and auto-upload your photos (very handy!)
 You can also configure each system to synchronize only specific folders – say for one system to replicate your photo library, but not your data files.

 Google Drive is also very solid.
 It is also responsive but does have some problems with renaming and moving of files.
-It once had to triple download my 17 GB of data and created three copies, so I had to delete two copies and wait for re-sync for my systems to stabilize.
 It is just a few notches short of Dropbox.

 You can use more than one at once, of course, and I use all four for different reasons.
 I have not, and don’t plan to, look into Apple’s iCloud.
 I get the feeling Apple would want to reformat my system and force me into a specific way of using my own files that fits their vision.
 It is just the way Apple thinks, and I’d rather “think differently.”